 SupportLPCH.org is developed by the Lucile Packard Foundation for Children's Health.
-The Foundation, a wholly independent 501(c)(3) nonprofit organization, works to improve the health and well-being of children and expectant mothers by fundraising on behalf of Lucile Packard Children's Hospital Stanford and the child health programs at Stanford University School of Medicine.
+The Foundation, a wholly independent 501(c)(3) nonprofit organization, works to improve the health and well-being of children and expectant mothers by fundraising on behalf of Lucile Packard Children's Hospital Stanford and the child and maternal health programs at Stanford University School of Medicine.

 From One Mom's Vision to the Hospital of the Future

 Lucile Packard Children's Hospital Stanford began with one mom's vision.
 Lucile Salter Packard, our generous founder and visionary for children's health, believed strongly in caring for both the body and soul of every child.
 That commitment to nurturing care continues to guide Stanford Children's Health and our hospital, named in honor of Mrs. Packard.

 Opened in 1991, Lucile Packard Children's Hospital Stanford is the heart and soul of Stanford Children’s Health.
 Nationally ranked and internationally recognized, our 361-bed hospital is devoted entirely to pediatrics and obstetrics.
 Our centers provide comprehensive services and deep expertise in key obstetric and pediatric areas: brain & behavior, cancer, heart, pregnancy & newborn, pulmonary, orthopedics & sports medicine, and transplant.
 We also provide an additional, wide range of services for babies, kids, and pregnant moms.

 We provide extraordinary care today, and our new expanded hospital will allow us to be even better.
-The new Main building, which opened in December 2017, is the country’s most technologically advanced, family-friendly, and environmentally sustainable hospital for children and pregnant moms.
+The new Main building, which opened in December 2017, is one of the country’s most technologically advanced, family-friendly, and environmentally sustainable hospital for children and pregnant moms.